sdiehl/write-you-a-haskell/001_basics.md

   mconcat :: [a] -> a
 ```

-The canonical example is the list type with the zero being the empty list.
+The canonical example is the list type with concatenation as the operation
+and the empty list as zero.

 ```haskell
 import Data.Monoid